Take your recording quality from good to legendary with these studio-grade panels.

-Square, wedged material absorbs the sounds.
+The square, wedged material absorbs the sounds.
 Great set to practice different setups without spending too much.
-Polyurethane is remarkably dough and lightweight.
+The polyurethane is remarkably tough and lightweight.

 Some inconsistency in sizes.
-Some find it hard soaking them.
+Some find it hard to soak them.

 Can be cut and shaped to suit your space as needed.
 Suitable for spaces where voice and video are recorded.
 Affordable squares.
 Available in 3 color choices for those going for specific looks.

-Best for small to medium-size rooms: not ideal for larger spaces.
+Best for small to medium-sized rooms: not ideal for larger spaces.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.